310mc/https-310mc.github.io-tl/source/_posts/storylist/storytest2.md

 <section style="font-size:16px;">
 <em>Welcome</em> to the Ryuseitai story reading list!
 In here you'll find a list of Ryuseitai stories to get you started on reading about them (or to check what you haven't read so far).
 I'll start by explaining a few things.
 <ul class="list">
-<li>Stories are picked based on story and character relevance.
+<li>Stories are picked based on lore and character relevance.
 For a full list of every character appearance, please use the filters in the translation masterlist instead: <strong><a href="https://enstarsmasterlist.github.io/scoutevent" target="_blank">EVENT/SCOUT TRANSLATIONS</a> — <a href="https://enstarsmasterlist.github.io/featureidol" target="_blank">IDOL/FEATURE TRANSLATIONS</a></strong>
 <ul class="list2"><li>Some stories have been temporarily omitted until there's an accessible translation.</li>
 <li>For stories with a long list of character appearances, they have been shortened to only the ones that interact with a Ryuseitai member.</ul>
 </li>